-The following summaries describe the potential payments and benefits that we would provide to our named executive officers who do not have employment agreements or transition agreements with us in connection with a termination of employment and/or a change in control, assuming the applicable triggering event occurred on December 31, 2021.
+The following summaries describe the potential payments and benefits that we would provide to our named executive officers who do not have employment agreements or transition agreements with us in connection with a termination of employment and/or a change in control, assuming the applicable triggering event occurred on December 31, 2022.

-For a description of the severance payments and benefits made available to each of Messrs.
-Chadha and Cogburn in connection with his termination of employment, please see "- Narrative to Summary Compensation Table - Letter Agreement with Par Chadha" and "- Narrative to Summary Compensation Table - Transition Agreement with Ron Cogburn" above.
+For a description of the severance payments and benefits made available to each of Mr. Chadha and Mr. Yannamani, and the amount of severance payments and benefits paid to Mr. Cogburn in connection with his termination of employment, please see "- Narrative to Summary Compensation Table - Executive Employment Agreements - Letter Agreement with Par Chadha", "- Narrative to Summary Compensation Table - Executive Employment Agreements - Employment Agreement with Suresh Yannamani" and "- Narrative to Summary Compensation Table - Executive Employment Agreements - Transition Agreement with Ron Cogburn" above.